 Mr. di Marco has been Gucci’s CEO since 2009 and has tried to relaunch the Italian house after years of neglect.
 Jaden Smith for Louis Vuitton: The New Man in a Skirt.
 Translation: This is the natural end stage of the fashion revolution started in the 1960s and ’70s when women took off their aprons and girdles and appropriated jeans.

 This posits millennials as the real heirs to the Me Generation, though it’s questionable whether many of Mr. Smith’s 2.4 million Instagram followers are also actual Vuitton customers.
-But whatever the motivation of both parties, and however pure (or not), the result has its own substance.
 Sophia Webster: 'Social media has become part of the business' Sophia Webster Chiara Sandal The Chiara Sandal You have more than 750,000 followers on Instagram, 92,000 likes on Facebook and 16,200 followers on Twitter.

 How do you go about creating a strong social media presence that’s distinctive to the brand?
 We try not to look too much at what other people are doing, and we try and focus on what we want to get across and what we want to say.
+We have a schedule and within that we feature our core product range, so people come to know the names and styles.
 The top five designer collaborations from 2016 so far.
 However, they can be far more than that, allowing fashion retailers to attract new target markets, as well drumming up large amounts of media interest for the parties involved.